balena-io/docs/pages/projects.md

 [Repository][py-gpio] by [nghiant2710][nghiant2710]

 A simple application that shows you how to toggle the general purpose I/O pins on the raspberry pi using python.

+### GrovePi Humidity sensor and OLED display

+[Repository][grovepi-humidity]

+This python project logs humidity and temperature data to a small OLED display and the resin.io dashboard.
+It uses the GrovePi addon board to interface with the sensors.

 ### Node.js and the RPI camera module
 [Repository][picamera-node]